 EBE Welding Machine with 12" Vacuum Cube

-Distortion is greatly reduced and the work piece cools rapidly.
+As the weld is completed, the work piece cools rapidly.
 While normally an advantage, this can lead to cracking in high-carbon steel if precautions are not taken.
-Almost all metals can be EB welded, but the most common are stainless steels, super-alloys and reactive and refractory metals.
+Most metals can be electron beam welded, but the most common are stainless steels, super-alloys and reactive and refractory metals.
 The process is also widely used to perform welds on a variety of dissimilar metal combinations.